 The vital building blocks of life are the organic compounds known as amino acids.
-They link together to form chains, creating the foundations for peptides and proteins, as well as providing an alternative energy source for cells.
+They link together to form chains, creating the foundations for peptides and proteins.
+They also provide an alternative energy source for cells.

-Amino acids are made from a central carbon atom, an amino group (-NH2), a carboxyl group (-COOH) and a side change.
+Amino acids are made from a central carbon atom, an amino group (-NH2), a carboxyl group (-COOH) and a side chain.
 The key components of an amino acid are hydrogen, carbon, nitrogen and oxygen.
-Additional elements can be found within the side chain and these variations can be used to distinguish between the different amino acids.
+There can be many different additional elements within the side chain and these variations can help to distinguish between the different amino acids.

 Amino Acid Classifications

-There are a range of classifications that can be used to group amino acids.
-Structurally, they can be divided based on the location of the amino functional group, either as alpha, delta, beta or gamma.
+There are a range of classifications which scientists use to group amino acids.
+Structurally, scientists divide amino acids based on the location of the amino functional group.
+This means they are either alpha, beta, gamma or delta.
 They can also be classified depending on the type of side chain group (acyclic, aromatic, sulphur or hydroxyl-containing, aliphatic), their polarity, and whether they are basic, neutral or acidic.

 However, one of the most practical amino acid classifications comes from understanding how we source these vital organic compounds.
 The common amino acids needed by humans are classified into three categories: essential, non-essential, and conditional or semi-essential.